miguelelopez17/configure-ad/README.md

 <h3 align="center">Bulk Create Users and Configure Lockout Policy</h3>

- Back on DC-1, I opened PowerShell ISE as an administrator and ran a script to automatically generate 10,000 user accounts inside the _EMPLOYEES OU.I tested account lockout by logging in with incorrect credentials multiple times, causing the account to be locked.
-I then reset the password and unlocked the account through ADUC.
-Finally, I modified the domain’s Group Policy settings to lock user accounts after 5 failed login attempts, with a 30-minute lockout duration.
+ Back on DC-1, I opened PowerShell as an administrator and ran a script to automatically generate 10,000 user accounts.
+I tested account lockout by logging in with incorrect credentials multiple times, causing the account to be locked.
+I then reset the password and unlocked the account.
+I modified the domain’s Group Policy settings to lock user accounts after 5 failed login attempts, with a 30-minute lockout duration.

   <img src="https://i.imgur.com/0i8uApf.png" height="75%" width="100%" alt="create users script"/>